Am I Exempt from Federal Withholding?

 Step 4 – Claim additional exemptions.
 To claim exemption from withholding, write “exempt” in line 4(c).

-Does my state have tax exemptions?
+Does my state offer tax exemptions?

 Most states do not offer tax exemptions.
 However, if you live in Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, or Wyoming, you are not subject to state income tax.
-There may be an exception to that if you live in one state and work in another – learn more.
+There may be an exception to that if you live in one state and work in another.

 What happened to the other federal exemptions?

 Form W-4 was overhauled in 2018 to remove personal and dependency allowances.
 This redesign resulted from major tax law changes due to the Tax Cuts and Jobs Act.
+Learn more about the changes to Form W-4 and what has replaced allowances.